davidonete/tiled_integration_plugin/tilemaps/import.md

 To delete an imported Tile Map, click on the `Delete` button in the plugin UI and it will delete the Tile Map and any embedded Tile Sets that were imported with it.

 **Note:** Do not try to delete the files imported to Unreal Engine manually, as it will cause issues with the plugin.
 Always use the plugin UI to manage the imported files.

+**Note:** Embedded files (such as tile sets or flipbooks) can't be deleted manually and will only get removed when the owning file is deleted.